There are some people who grab hold of your heart and won’t let go. Even when the relationship has ended, you can’t get over them.

 Whenever someone asks me about getting back with an ex, I also recommend they check out relationship expert Brad Browning.

 He’s probably the most popular ‘get your ex back’ expert on the internet.
 He doesn’t claim to be a guru (there are plenty of other experts out there who claim that), but he does dispense very practical advice based on sound relationship psychology.

 Check out his excellent free video here.
-You’ll see immediately that he knows that he’s talking about.
+You’ll see immediately that he knows what he’s talking about.

 I’ve recently read an eye-opening statistic from Brad.
 He claims that, in his experience, 90% of relationships can be salvaged.
 While that sounds high, I think he’s absolutely on the money.

 Couples get back together all the time.
-And they end up having better, deeper and more passionate relationships for having spent time apart.
+And they end up having better and more passionate relationships for having spent time apart.

 The key is to identify what went wrong in the first place, and to make a few positive changes to yourself and your relationship.